AI crawler access check

 Evidence first

-Every recommendation ties back to a visible rule, header, tag, status, or missing public file.
+Every recommendation ties back to a visible rule, header, tag, status, missing file, or documented bot behavior.